Wtower/generator-django-ana/README.md

   and main urls routes.
 - An additional 'core' python package for specifying application information, use signals and template tags.
 - Default media, private and templates directories.
+- A `.yo-rc.json` local yeoman configuration file with the options used to generate the project.

 Prompts
 -------